 (Menjivar): Treatment for Infertility and Fertility Services

-Yes – 5/18/2023 Amended language would require coverage of fertility services for large group plans and policies, and would require small group and individual market plans and policies to offer coverage for fertility services.
-Scenario 2 remains relevant.
+Hearing postponed by Assembly Health committee - 09/01/23 Yes – 8/14/2023 Amended language would require coverage of fertility services for large group plans and policies, and would require small group plans and policies to offer coverage for fertility services.
+Amended language specifies fertility services includes a maximum of three completed oocyte retrievals, and also adds an exemption for religious employers.
+Scenario 2 remains relevant, although impacts would likely be reduced marginally due to the exemption for religious employers.